Ninja-Squad/data-discovery/HOW-TO-JOIN.md

 to go ahead.

-Note that since the tool makes a backlink to your information system, we need a URL allowing researchers to get more detailed information about the indexed entity.
+Note that since the tool makes a backlink to your information system, we need a URL allowing researchers to get more detailed information about the indexed entity directly in your information system.

 # Specifications for each searchable entry/document: